 During the second football game of his senior year, Rob fell when attempting to run with the football.
 And the next play... fell again.
 Rob was sidelined after he informed his coach something was wrong.
 Over the course of the next month, Rob lost 30 lbs. and was hospitalized after being virtually paralyzed from head-to-toe.
 During his hospitalization stay, doctors misdiagnosed Rob once again.
 Their diagnosis...anxiety and depression.
-Rob's family physician visited him on her off hours and worked with the psychiatrist to convince the neurologists to run three final tests before discharging Rob.
+Rob's family physician visited him during her off hours and worked with the psychiatrist to convince the neurologists to run three final tests before discharging Rob.
 The blood tests were sent to the lab, and Rob was discharged without a proper diagnosis.

 The following week, Rob visited his family practitioner who informed him of his proper diagnosis.
 After four years, he finally received an answer.
 She stated, "Myasthenia gravis, an autoimmune disease that causes extreme muscle fatigue, weakness, and paralysis.
 This is what it has been Rob.
 The whole time..."

 In 2012, Rob created a logo on his computer and started a blog website to help connect individuals living with muscle disease, which he referred to as his fellow “Muscle Champions”.
 He began sharing his story to raise awareness about myasthenia gravis, and additional forms of neuromuscular disease.
 Rob hosted his first event at a local restaurant in 2012, uniting over 100 community members.
 Today, he continues his mission to further the MMF’s mission and dedicates 24/7 to help empower families who are affected by muscle disease.

 Invite rob to speak or attend a function